O365/python-o365/docs/source/overview.rst

 .. important::

-   With version 2.1 old access tokens will not work and the library will require a new authentication flow to get new access and refresh tokens.
+   With version 2.1 old access tokens will not work, and the library will require a new authentication flow to get new access and refresh tokens.

 This project aims to make interacting with Microsoft Graph and Office 365 easy to do in a Pythonic way.
 Access to Email, Calendar, Contacts, OneDrive, etc. Are easy to do in a way that feel easy and straight forward to beginners and feels just right to seasoned python programmer.